John Marioni

-John Marioni is the Head of Research at the European Bioinformatics Institute and holds an appointment at the Wellcome Sanger Institute and the Cancer Research UK Cambridge Institute in Cambridge University.
+John Marioni is a Senior Vice President and Head of Computation at Genentech Research and Early Development (gRED) in South San Francisco.
+Previously he was the Head of Research at the European Bioinformatics Institute and held an appointment at the Wellcome Sanger Institute and the Cancer Research UK Cambridge Institute in Cambridge University.
 He is a computational biologist known for his research on statistical and computational methods for the analysis of genomics data, in particular single-cell biology and evolutionary genomics.
-He co-chairs the Human Cell Atlas Analysis Working Group.
+He continues to co-chair the Human Cell Atlas Analysis Working Group.

 Research and career

 Marioni has conducted influential studies in whole-tissue and single-cell transcriptomics.
 He received his PhD from the University of Cambridge in Applied Mathematics in 2008.
 He conducted postdoctoral studies in the University of Chicago under Matthew Stephens.

 Marioni is known for "pioneering the statistical analysis of gene expression patterns in individual cells, which has led to a radical paradigm shift in the field of transcriptomics."